gracetian6/quant/data-sci/data-analysis.md

 - variables added in forward variable selection
 - select variables with LASSO -- forces coefficients of "not-so-signficant" variables to become 0 through penalty

+### Feature Selection (don't need all predictors)
+Do
+- ridge / lasso / elastic net regression
+- univariate feature selection
+  - examines each feature individually to determine the strength of the relationship of the feature with the response variable

 ## PCA
 Principal Component Analysis (PCA) plot converts the correlations (or lack there of) among all the cells into a 2D graph.
 Then find clusters within the graph (should be able to see clusters)